matrix-org/synapse/docs/reverse_proxy.md

 (443) to Matrix clients without needing to run Synapse with root privileges.

-**NOTE**: Your reverse proxy must not `canonicalise` or `normalise` the requested URI in any way (for example, by decoding `%xx` escapes).
-Beware that Apache *will* canonicalise URIs unless you specify `nocanon`.
+You should configure your reverse proxy to forward requests to `/_matrix` or `/_synapse/client` to Synapse, and have it set the `X-Forwarded-For` and `X-Forwarded-Proto` request headers.

-When setting up a reverse proxy, remember that Matrix clients and other Matrix servers do not necessarily need to connect to your server via the same server name or port.
+You should remember that Matrix clients and other Matrix servers do not necessarily need to connect to your server via the same server name or port.
 Indeed, clients will use port 443 by default, whereas servers default to port 8448.
 Where these are different, we refer to the 'client port' and the 'federation port'.
 See [the Matrix specification](https://matrix.org/docs/spec/server_server/latest#resolving-server-names) for more details of the algorithm used for federation connections, and [delegate.md](<delegate.md>) for instructions on setting up delegation.

-Endpoints that are part of the standardised Matrix specification are located under `/_matrix`, whereas endpoints specific to Synapse are located under `/_synapse/client`.
+**NOTE**: Your reverse proxy must not `canonicalise` or `normalise` the requested URI in any way (for example, by decoding `%xx` escapes).
+Beware that Apache *will* canonicalise URIs unless you specify `nocanon`.

 Let's assume that we expect clients to connect to our server at `https://matrix.example.com`, and other servers to connect at